A Bayesian information criterion for singular models: Conclusion

 \section{Conclusion}

 In this paper we introduced a new Bayesian information criterion for singular statistical models.
-The new criterion, abbreviated $\SBIC$, is free of Monte Carlo computation and coincides with the widely-used criterion of Schwarz when the model is regular.
+The new criterion, abbreviated $\SBIC$, is free of Monte Carlo computation and coincides with the widely-used BIC of Schwarz when the model is regular.
 Moreover, the criterion is consistent and maintains a rigorous connection to Bayesian approaches even in singular settings.
 This latter behavior is made possible by exploiting theoretical knowledge about the learning coefficients that capture the large-sample behavior of the concerned marginal likelihood integrals.
+In simulations and data analysis, we showed that $\SBIC$ indeed leads to a `more Bayesian' assessment of model uncertainty and that it may also lead to improved frequentist model selection when compared to the standard BIC.